 MM – In the images of everyday life.

 LC – What is the most challenging part about creating your artwork?
 MM – Communicate my message, especially in pop artworks.

 LC – How do you feel when you see your work completed?
 MM – Sometimes I’m really satisfied with my completed work, but some others not.
 It depends on what I expect to receive from the work itself.
 Anyway, every time is a challenge for me to find new ways and to continue doing art.

 LC – We were attracted by your last artistic production, has the artwork presented been created for the festival or as a part of preexisting works?

 MM – It’s part of preexisting works: an Artworks of Pop Art which comes out as a representation of society based on the ephemeral, taken from the bombardment of mediatic and sexual images: “produce, spend, wast, die”.

 LC – Do you agree with our vision of art and what do you think about the theme of the festival?

-MM – It’s a great organization, it was good to collaborate with it, I feel comfortable working with it.
+MM – Yes, I’d suggest it.
+It’s a great organization.
+It was good to collaborate with it, I feel comfortable working with it.